 Videos Sandy featured on Global News Ask An Expert:

-Jade has always had two passions in life: art and animals.
+Vincent has always had two passions in life: art and animals.
 They grew up always around animals, and have lots of happy memories holding armfuls of kittens and catching frogs out at the family farm every summer.
 After moving from Saskatchewan to Vancouver in 2019, they started to pursue a career in the film industry as a concept artist.

-It became clear to Jade that wasn’t where their heart truly was, and in 2021 they obtained a Pet First Aid certificate, thus kickstarting their petcare career.
+It became clear to Vincent that wasn’t where their heart truly was, and in 2021 they obtained a Pet First Aid certificate, thus kickstarting their petcare career.
 They didn’t grow up with many dogs, and originally wanted to specialize in exotic pets as they kept fish for several years and currently own a delightful corn snake.
 But after working with dogs they just fell in love and haven’t looked back.
 They gained experience at a busy dog daycare/hotel, then worked as a veterinary assistant for several months.
 They are always happiest when surrounded by lots of sweet doggy faces.

 Ivette was born and raised in Mexico and moved to Vancouver 25 years ago.

 She loves to observe nature and specially animals in their natural habitat.
 She grew up with lots of pets like ducks, turtles, a snake, a cat and a dog and even a chameleon.

 Her heart always warms up when she gets to hugs and pet animals and specially pet dogs and cats.